javiergusart/os-hardening-cybersecurity-analysis/README.md

 5. [Conclusion](#conclusion)

 ## Overview
-This report details the analysis of a security incident at YummyRecipesForMe.com, a cooking website compromised by a brute force attack.
-The attacker altered the website’s code to distribute malware disguised as a file download.
-This document outlines the network protocols involved, the sequence of events observed, and remediations to prevent similar attacks in the future.
+This activity report examines a brute force attack that compromised a web application through unauthorized access.
+As part of the **Google Cybersecurity Certification**, specifically within the course **Connect and Protect: Networks and Network Security**, the primary objective is to illustrate how OS hardening techniques and network security principles can effectively mitigate the risks posed by brute force attacks.

+In this incident, a former employee exploited a weak default password to gain access to the admin panel of the cooking website, `yummyrecipesforme.com`.
+Upon gaining entry, the attacker modified the source code to inject a malicious JavaScript file that prompted unsuspecting visitors to download malware.
+This malware subsequently redirected users to a fraudulent site, `greatrecipesforme.com`, further compromising their systems.

+> **Note**: The websites referenced in this report, `yummyrecipesforme.com` and `greatrecipesforme.com`, are fictitious and used for illustrative purposes only.

+To investigate this incident, I used **tcpdump**, a robust network packet analyzer, to monitor the attack and trace the propagation of the malware.
+My findings will detail the nature of the attack and provide recommendations for implementing **OS hardening techniques** to prevent similar incidents in the future.

+Additionally, I reference several key resources that enhance our understanding of the protocols and techniques discussed throughout the report, including:

+- **Tcpdump Traffic Log**: A resource that provides sample logs for analysis.
+- **How to Read the Tcpdump Traffic Log**: A guide that offers insights into interpreting network traffic data.

 ## Section 1: Identify the Network Protocol Involved in the Incident

-The primary protocol involved in this incident is **Hypertext Transfer Protocol (HTTP)**.
-HTTP was used for the connection between the web server and the client during the delivery of both legitimate and malicious content.

-Upon analyzing the tcpdump logs, it was clear that:
-1. An HTTP GET request was made to the web server to load the website.
-2. The malicious JavaScript embedded in the website triggered a download over HTTP.
-3. The malware executed a redirection to another domain, where HTTP was again used to serve malicious content.
+The incident primarily involved two network protocols: **DNS (Domain Name System)** and **HTTP (Hypertext Transfer Protocol)**.
+These are the protocols that enabled communication between the browser and the compromised web application.

-The **DNS** protocol was also involved in resolving the domain names "yummyrecipesforme.com" and "greatrecipesforme.com" into their respective IP addresses.
+- **DNS** resolved the domain name into its corresponding IP address.
+- **HTTP** managed the transfer of web content, including the malicious file.

 ### Network Protocol Chart